-Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+How the 1996 Murder of JonBenét Ramsey Became a National Obsession - E!
 Online

 Other people who have been linked to the case over the years include:

-• John Mark Karr, a school teacher in 1996, was brought to the attention of investigators in April 2006 by Michael Tracey, a University of Colorado journalism professor who had produced documentaries about the case.
+John Mark Karr, a school teacher, was brought to the attention of investigators in April 2006 by Michael Tracey, a University of Colorado journalism professor who had produced documentaries about the case.
 Tracey said Karr had reached out to him in 2002 and slowly a story emerged over correspondence about Karr "accidentally" killing a child he'd been sexually involved with.

 Authorities traced Karr's calls to Thailand, where he was arrested and confessed to accidentally killing JonBenét.
 Karr's family provided evidence to investigators that he had been with them in Georgia the night JonBenét died, and no charges were ever filed after DNA testing didn't link him to the crime.

-"It's another bump in the road for us emotionally, but I think we saw Lady Justice put her gavel down today," Pam Paugh, Patsy Ramsey's sister, told CNN in October 2006 after Karr was cleared.
+"It's another bump in the road for us emotionally, but I think we saw Lady Justice put her gavel down today," Pam, Patsy's sister, told CNN in October 2006 after Karr was cleared.
 "I don't think that this story is over yet, and I think, again, patience is the prudent thing to desire at this point."

-• Gary Oliva was named by 48 Hours Investigates in August 2002 as someone who had been investigated after it was learned he may have been near the Ramsey home the night of the killing and was spotted at a candlelight vigil for JonBenét on the one-year anniversary of the crime.
+Gary Oliva was named by 48 Hours Investigates in August 2002 as someone police looked at after learning he may have been near the Ramsey home the night of the killing and was spotted at a candlelight vigil for JonBenét on the first anniversary of the crime.
 The show reported he had called a close friend sometime after her death and sobbed that he had "done something horrible."
-In a jailhouse interview included in the show, Oliva denied being involved, saying, "I believe she came to me after she was killed and revealed herself to me.
-I'd like to see a memorial set up for her.
-I haven't seen that, anywhere."

 Oliva was arrested on charges of possessing child pornography in June 2016.
-Boulder City spokeswoman Sarah Huntley told the Daily Camera, "The police department is certainly very familiar with him, both because of the investigation that was done in the context of the Ramsey case, and because of his criminal history and the fact that he is a registered sex offender."
+Boulder city spokeswoman Sarah Huntley told the Daily Camera, "The police department is certainly very familiar with him, both because of the investigation that was done in the context of the Ramsey case, and because of his criminal history and the fact that he is a registered sex offender."

 She continued, "The police department diligently investigated these current allegations and believes there is probable cause to support the arrest.
 But we're currently not comfortable ruling anybody out as a suspect, or ruling anybody in as a suspect, in the Ramsey case."